sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     The data files use ID properties to link entities.
 For example, a `Loan` object has a `PatronId` property that links to a `Patron` object with the same ID.
 The JSON files contain data for authors, books, book items, patrons, and loans.

-    > [!NOTE]
-    > Notice that Author names, book titles, and patron names have been anonymized for the purposes of this guided project.
+    > **NOTE**: Notice that Author names, book titles, and patron names have been anonymized for the purposes of this guided project.

 ### Build and run the application